 *These may be subject to change from year to year.

 Assessment is through written and practical projects.
 You will be continually monitored and given feedback and guidance to help you meet objectives.

 - College Radio Station/Podcast experience (year 1) and College TV Station (year 2).

-- Excellent Apple Mac suites with industry standard software (full Adobe collection including Premier Pro),
+- We have excellent Apple Mac suites with industry standard software (full Adobe collection including Premier Pro);

-- Opportunities for group work with students from Art and Design, Graphics, Performing Arts and Music.
+- There will be opportunities to work with students from Art and Design, Graphics, Performing Arts and Music.